Beorhtmund/bug-bounty/README.md

 * Lab: Blind SQL injection with out-of-band data exfiltration

 ### 2. Authentication
-#### Vulnerabilities in authentication mechanisms
+#### Vulnerabilities in multi-factor authentication LABS
 ##### Brute-forcing 2FA verification codes

-* 2FA bypass using a brute-force attack
+* Lab: 2FA bypass using a brute-force attack

+#### Vulnerabilities in other authentication mechanisms

+* Lab: Brute-forcing a stay-logged-in cookie